saifhaq/alma/README.md

   </a>
 </h2>

-With one function call, benchnmark your PyTorch model across over 40 conversion options, such as tracing, scripting, torch.compile, torch.export, torchao, ONNX, Tensort, etc.
+With one function call, benchmark your PyTorch model inference speed across over 40 conversion options, such as tracing, scripting, torch.compile, torch.export, torchao, ONNX, OpenVINO, Tensort, etc. See [here](#conversion-options) for all supported options.

 ## Table of Contents